brunokoga/Montevideo/ultimateCampaign_dir/campaignSystems/exploration.md

 Natural disasters can occur anywhere.
 Untamed regions are often home to a wide variety of monsters.
 You can instill a bit of additional danger into your exploration sessions by including random encounters, whether they take the form of natural hazards or monsters that dwell in the terrain.

-Roll on the following table once per day (or once per hex, if the PCs enter multiple hexes in a single day.
+Roll on the following table once per day (or once per hex, if the PCs enter multiple hexes in a single day).
 For hazards, see the Hazards section on page 158.
 For monster encounters, in most cases the PCs face off against a creature appropriate to the terrain, but a nearby famine, drought, war, or plague may force a monster out of its normal territory and into a strange environment.

 | d% | Result |
 | --- | --- |